San Remo Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Plan Your Experiences

 Schengen Visa Nationals: Citizens from countries that require a Schengen visa for short stays (up to 90 days within any 180-day period) must apply for this visa at the Italian embassy or consulate in their home country before travel.
 The application process typically involves submitting a form, providing documents that support your claim, and attending an interview.
 Start this process well in advance of your planned trip, as processing times vary.
-Visa-Exempt Nationals: Citizens from numerous countries, including the United States, Canada, the United Kingdom, Australia, and New Zealand, do not require a visa for stays up to 90 days within any 180-day period when visiting for tourism or business.
+Visa-Exempt Nationals: Citizens from numerous countries, including the United States, Canada, the United Kingdom, Australia, and New Zealand, do not require a visa for up to 90-day STAYS days within any 180-day period when visiting for tourism or business.
 This allows for straightforward entry.

 This is not a visa but a pre-travel authorization, similar to the ESTA in the U.S. Or eTA in Canada.
 It shall be an online application, typically quick to process.